(Disclosure: Some of the links below may be affiliate links)

 The other risk is that you may be forced to liquidate your stocks.
 If you do not meet your margin requirements, your broker will do a margin call.
-In this case, you will have to inject more money into your account.
+In this case, you must inject more money into your account.
 If you can not, the broker may liquidate your shares.

 While you hold the borrowed shares, you have to pay interest on the loan.
-So, if you keep the shares for a long time, you may have to pay hefty fees on that.
+So, if you keep the shares for a long time, you may have to pay hefty fees.

-And there something important with the interest rate: if there are few shares to borrow, the interest rate can go up.
+And there is something important with the interest rate: if there are few shares to borrow, the interest rate can increase.
 And in extreme cases, the interest may go very high, like a 25% interest rate on the loan.
 But it can go even higher.
 So, this can greatly impact your profits.

-Finally, if there is a dividend issued while you borrow shares, you will have to pay this dividend to the broker.
-This is once again a sign that shorting a stock is generally not made for a long time.
+Finally, if a dividend is issued while you borrow shares, you will have to pay this dividend to the broker.
+This is again a sign that shorting a stock is generally not made for a long time.

 As you can see, there are some significant risks to short selling.

 As you can see, short selling is not a very difficult concept.
-It consists of borrowing shares, selling them now, and buying them back later on.
+It consists of borrowing shares, selling them now, and buying them back later.
 By doing this, you can get profits when the stock market is going down.

 This article is not meant as a guide on how to short stocks.
 This is only an introduction to short selling.
 If you want to short sell, I encourage you to learn more on the subject.
 This is not a strategy for beginner investors.